1. LL.M. Residence and Credit Requirements

 ii.
 LL.M. candidates must earn a minimum grade of Low Pass on the paper submitted to satisfy the LL.M.
 Written Work Requirement, assuming they have met the minimum grade requirements stated in Section II(A)(4)(d)(i) above.

 iii.
-Students failing to meet minimum degree requirements may be allowed, by decision of the Graduate Committee, to undertake substitute work, take a different examination in the same course, or retake courses within the next academic year following the end of the LL.M. year.
-All additional work must be completed no later than 12 months after the end of the LL.M. year.
+Students failing to earn minimum grades necessary to meet degree requirements may be allowed, by decision of the Graduate Committee, to undertake substitute work, take a different examination in the same course, or retake courses within the next academic year following the end of the LL.M. year.
+All additional work must be completed no later than 12 months after the end of the year in which the student matriculated in the LL.M. program.
 Outside of the foregoing circumstance, however, all work must be completed within a single academic year consistent with the fact that the LL.M. is a single academic year degree program.

 iv.
 Students who have taken a leave of absence must complete the LL.M. degree requirements within 36 months of matriculating at the Law School in order to be eligible for the LL.M. degree.
 Further information on Leaves and Withdrawals is found in Section X.